The 401 is one of the busiest highways in Ontario. It’s among several notoriously heavily trafficked highways in the nation.

 As infractions get more serious, so do the potential penalties.

 A major Highway Traffic Act infraction is not a criminal offense.
 However, it carries increased fines and demerits.

 A major driving infraction might include school bus and school zone law violations.
-It might also include driving more than 60 kilometers per hour.
+It might also include driving more than 60 kilometers per hour over the posted speed limit.
 Failure to report an accident also constitutes a major infraction.

-Officials consider these Highway Traffic Act offenses more serious because there’s more likelihood of someone getting hurt.
+Officials consider these Highway Traffic Act offenses more serious because it's more likely that someone could get hurt.
 Also, major infractions can have more of a negative impact on your insurance rates compared to minor ones.

 You can also receive Ontario speeding fines for exceeding the speed limit through a construction zone.